scenariomartin/EnglishWords/words.md

 dish
 recipe
 restaurant
+canteen 1
 beef steak 1 pork
 sausage
-potato tomato ,stab a potato with a fork and microwave it for 8 to 10 minutes. cereal ,cereal company Kellogg is announcing plans to trim its worldwide workforce. realm 31 digestion ,overeating in general, or eating too fast can also trigger indigestion. loaf 1 pl.loaves
+potato tomato ,stab a potato with a fork and microwave it for 8 to 10 minutes. cereal tj ,cereal company Kellogg is announcing plans to trim its worldwide workforce. realm 31 digestion ,overeating in general, or eating too fast can also trigger indigestion. loaf 1 pl.loaves